jjames46/UCR_Dota2/README.md

 P1(w1|p1) = w1, ... , wk.
 Thus, as a first step in my project, I calculated two things, for each character.
 Within the loop, I did not discriminate between whether team 1 or team 2 won, I counted each win as a success, to reduce confusion for myself later.
 I only care how often a character won, not which team they were on when they won.

+To see the  desired result, using the Game Simulator script at 10000 games and choose a particular character.
+I set it to Skeleton King, after adjusting his charwinrate to be .7044 instead of .5544, so that the results could be more apparent.
+The simulation is a bernouli distributed series of games, based on the cumulative mean winrate of each character on the team.
+Characters on each team are randomly picked, except the chosen character.
+The chosen character is always on team 2.
+After running the simulation, the wins for each team are stored in the t1wins and t2wins vectors.
+These vectors can be dropped right in to the matrix profile, with length 500, to indicate a string of 500 straight wins in a row.
+Ideally, there should be no obvious string that long, because that would indicate a character is highly favored to win.
+Bumping up the number of simulations and string length, it becomes easier to get a more granular image of wins.

 As a brief aside, there is further analysis to be done in this regard, as teams are not playing from the same positions, but rather a reflected side of the map.
 As an extension of this project, it could easily be expanded upon by determining whether a character tends to perform better based on which side they play on.